UbuntuOpenStore/openstore-meta/README.md

 # The OpenStore

-An alternative app store for Ubuntu Touch and a place for exploring what is possible with Ubuntu.
+The open source app store for Ubuntu Touch and snaps.

-This is the bug tracker for both the OpenStore site and the app.
+This is the bug tracker for the OpenStore website, api, and app.

 ## App